Multidimensional indefinite stochastic Riccati equations and zero-sum stochastic linear-quadratic differential games with non-Markovian regime switching: Abstract

 \section{Abstract}

-This paper is concerned with two-player zero-sum linear-quadratic stochastic differential games in a regime switching model.
-The controlled inhomogeneous system coefficients depend on the underlying noises, so it is a non-Markovian regime switching model.
-Based on a new kind of multidimensional indefinite stochastic Riccati equation (SRE) and a multidimensional linear backward stochastic differential equation (BSDE) with unbounded coefficients, we can provide optimal feedback control-strategy pairs for the two players in a closed-loop form.
-The main contribution of this paper, which is important in its own right from the BSDE theory point of view, is to prove the existence and uniqueness of the new kind of multidimensional indefinite SRE.
-Interestingly, the components of the solution can take positive, zero and negative values simultaneously.
-We also obtain the corresponding optimal feedback control-strategy pairs for homogeneous systems under closed convex cone control constraints.
-Finally, these results are applied to portfolio selection problems with different short-selling prohibition constraints in a regime switching market with random coefficients. \\ \textbf{Keywords}: Linear-quadratic; zero-sum game; regime switching; random coefficient; backward stochastic differential equation; indefinite stochastic Riccati equation
+This paper is concerned with zero-sum stochastic linear-quadratic differential games in a regime switching model.
+The coefficients of the games depend on the underlying noises, so it is a non-Markovian regime switching model.
+Based on the solutions of a new kind of multidimensional indefinite stochastic Riccati equation (SRE) and a multidimensional linear backward stochastic differential equation (BSDE) with unbounded coefficients, we provide closed-loop optimal feedback control-strategy pairs for the two players.
+The main contribution of this paper, which is of great importance in its own right from the BSDE theory point of view, is to prove the existence and uniqueness of the solution to the new kind of SRE.
+Notably, the first component of the solution (as a process) is capable of taking positive and negative values simultaneously.
+For homogeneous systems, we obtain the optimal feedback control-strategy pairs under general closed convex cone control constraints.
+Finally, these results are applied to portfolio selection games with full or partial no-shorting constraint in a regime switching market with random coefficients. \\ \textbf{Keywords.} Stochastic linear-quadratic control, indefinite stochastic Riccati equation, zero-sum game, non-Markovian, regime switching, random coefficient, multidimensional backward stochastic differential equation.